-- Modelling the behaviour and language of social interaction including turn taking and sharing, saying please and thank you and teaching negotiation skills - Use group time to share ideas and talk about different scenarios 'how would you feel if...' - Encourage each child to express their feelings in a non-aggressive manner e.g. 'I don't like what you are doing.
-'That makes me feel sad'. - Promote positive behaviours by rewarding children with praise and positive attention - Tell children what they can do as opposed to what they can't. - Build children's self-esteem by having high expectations for all children and celebrating and acknowledging their successes. - Encourage decision making and problem solving, helping children to make well-informed choices that will enable them to take responsibility for their own behaviour. - Provide a varied curriculum that provides opportunities for every child to engage in learning in a way that supports their next steps and enables every child to succeed. - Provide additional resources to support children with additional needs including visual prompts for children with communication difficulties. - Adapt the curriculum to meet individual needs and provide positive strategies for dealing with children's behaviours including opportunities for physical activities outdoors or quiet areas to reduce anxiety - Ensure the curriculum maximises opportunities for children to explore emotional well-being and develop their emotional literacy including learning the language of emotions so they are able to talk about how they feel. - Encourage children to respect and value themselves and be proud of their home experiences and culture and through a rich and diverse curriculum, equip them to be able to challenge negative misconceptions
+- Modelling the behaviour and language of social interaction including turn taking and sharing, saying please and thank you, greeting people with good morning/good afternoon and teaching negotiation skills - Use groups times to share ideas and talk about different scenarios 'how would you feel if...' - Use key stories to teach children the language of emotions so that they have tools to express their feelings in a positive way and are able to recognise when they need adult support - Encourage each child to express their feelings in a non-aggressive manner e.g. 'I don't like what you are doing'.
+'That makes me feel sad'. - Promote positive behaviours by rewarding children with praise and positive attention. - Tell children what they can do as opposed to what they can't. - Build children's self esteem by having high expectations for all children and celebrating and acknowledging their successes. - Encourage decision making and problem solving, helping children to make well-informed choices that will enable them to take responsibility for their own behaviour. - Provide a varied curriculum that provides opportunities for every child to engage in learning in a way that supports their next steps and enables every child to succeed. - Provide additional resources to support children with additional needs including visual prompts or signing for children with communication difficulties. - Adapt the curriculum to meet individual needs and provide positive strategies for dealing with children's behaviours including opportunities for physical activities outdoors or quiet areas to reduce anxiety. - Ensure the curriculum maximises opportunities for children to explore emotional well-being and develop their emotional literacy including learning the language of emotions so they are able to talk about how they fell. - Encourage children to respect and value themselves and be proud of their home experience and culture and through a rich and diverse curriculum, equip them to be able to challenge negative misconceptions.